Autodesk/cloud-compute-cannon/docs/DEVELOPERS.md

 	docker-compose run compile

 This will compile everything.
 This is a pretty slow way to developer, but it's there if really needed, or if you don't want to install haxe on your host machine.

+If you already have the stack running, then you can run (in a separate terminal window):

+	docker-compose restart compile

 ## Compile only specific modules